Uniform convergence of conditional distributions for one-dimensional diffusion processes: Introduction

 where $Q(y)=\int_{1}^{y}2q(x)dx$.
 Using the speed measure $m$ and the scale function $\Lambda$, the boundaries of $(0,\infty)$ can be classified.
 Let $a=0$ or $\infty$ and fix a point $b\in(0,\infty)$.
 Set

 According to \cite{I06}, the boundary $a$ can be classified as follows:

 When $0$ is an exit boundary, the speed measure $m$ is an infinite measure.
 At this time, it is a great challenge to prove the existence of a quasi-stationary distribution, due to it is difficult to guarantee $\eta_1\in\mathbb{L}^1(m)$, which is the basic condition for constructing a quasi-stationary distribution.
 Here, $\eta_1$ is the eigenfunction corresponding to the first non-trivial eigenvalue of the operator of the process $X$.
 In this case, Cattiaux et~al.\cite{CCLMMS09} had proved the existence and uniqueness of quasi-stationary distributions for the process $X$ under a set of assumptions which are mainly to ensure that the spectrum of the infinitesimal operator is discrete and $\eta_1\in\mathbb{L}^1(m)$.
+In 2012, Littin \cite{LJ12} gave a relaxed condition.
+Under the sole condition that $\infty$ is an entrance boundary, He proved the existence and uniqueness of a quasi-stationary distribution and that of the Yaglom limit for the process $X$.
+Similarly, under the same condition that $\infty$ is an entrance boundary, Hening and Kolb \cite{HK19} also demonstrated the existence and uniqueness of the quasi-stationary distribution and showed that this distribution attracts all initial distributions with support on $(0,\infty)$ in 2019.
 When $0$ is a regular boundary, the speed measure $m$ is a finite measure, and then it is easy to get $\eta_1\in\mathbb{L}^1(m)$.
-In this case, many scholars study quasi-stationary distributions of one-dimensional diffusion processes with a natural or entrance boundary at $\infty$ (see, e.g., \cite{LM00, KS12, MPM98, O20, YK22, ZH16}).
+In this case, many scholars study quasi-stationary distributions of one-dimensional diffusion processes with a natural or entrance boundary at $\infty$.
+For example, Mart\'{\i}nez et~al.\cite{MPM98} gave an optimal sufficient condition for an initial measure to be in the domain of attraction of a quasi-stationary distribution for the Brownian motion with strictly negative constant drift.
+Lladser and San Mart\'{\i}n \cite{LM00} studied the domain of attraction of continuum family of quasi-stationary distributions for the Ornstein-Uhlenbeck process.
+Kolb and Steinsaltz \cite{KS12} gave some criteria for determining whether one-dimensional diffusions with killing converges to a quasi-stationary distribution for all cases in which the bottom of the spectrum does not coincide with the limit of the killing rate at $\infty$.
+Zhang and He \cite{ZH16} studied the existence, uniqueness and domain of attraction of quasi-stationary distributions for one-dimensional diffusions when $0$ is a regular boundary and $\infty$ is an entrance boundary.
+O\c{c}afrain \cite{O20} studied the polynomial rate of convergence to the Yaglom limit of Brownian motion with strictly negative constant drift in 1-Wasserstein distance.
+Yamato \cite{YK22,YK24} studied the non-minimal quasi-stationary distributions of one-dimensional diffusions via the first hitting uniqueness and the renewal dynamical approach.
+Fang and Mao \cite{FM26} studied the rate of convergence to the Yaglom limit for the radial Ornstein-Uhlenbeck processes with negative drift in the weighted total variation norm.

 This paper is closely related to \cite{CCLMMS09, HK19, KS12, LJ12, ZH16}.
 These papers only consider the existence, uniqueness and domain of attraction of quasi-stationary distributions.
 However, this does not imply that (\ref{1.4}) is uniform convergence.
 The reverse is true.
 This paper, we are interested in the speed of convergence of (\ref{1.4}).
 More formally, we are looking forward to the existence of a quasi-stationary distribution $\alpha$ on $(0,\infty)$ such that, for all probability measure $\mu$ on $(0,\infty)$ and all $t\geq0$, there exist two positive constants $C, \gamma$ such that